nawrasal/DeePref/README.md

 ### Installing Pytorch

 Second, install 'pytorch' into your virtual environement from [source](https://pytorch.org/get-started/locally/).
-For our experiments, we used 'torch' version '2.0.0'.
+For our experiments, we used 'pytorch' version '2.0.0' with 'cuda' version '11.7'.
 To install on Linux or Windows, you can use the following commands:

 ```bash
 # CUDA 11.7